JBEI/edd/docs/Developer_Setup.md

     * OS X:
         * Install node; this is already included in the Brewfile
         * Install the grunt command line: `npm install -g grunt-cli`
-        * Install node packages to the local folder: `npm install`
+        * Install node pa`ckages to the local folder: `npm install`
+        * Install bower: `brew install bower`
+        * cd to /main/static/ and run: `brew install` to install bower dependencies
     * Debian:
         * `sudo apt-get install node`
         * This will install nodejs.
 It may be convenient for you to link this to ‘node’